 Becoming a human rights lawyer requires years of dedication.
 While the exact path to become a human rights lawyer might vary from country to country, the general road is similar everywhere.
 You need a profound legal education until a Juris Doctor (J.D.) degree or an equivalent qualification.

 1 Research the best law schools

 Before you start out, take a step back and ask yourself: Why do you want to become a human rights lawyer?
 What causes are most important to you?
-Which human rights violations inspire you to take action?
+Which human rights issues encourage you to take action?
 If you are eager to make a positive difference in people’s lives instead of maxing out your monthly salary, becoming a human rights lawyer might be a great fit for you.